cpiponiot/sustainable_logging/main.md

 ![](main_files/figure-html/illustr_traj_uncert-1.png)<!-- -->

-The following figure shows the predicted trajectory of timber volume stocks for each of the 4 scenarios.
+The following figure shows the predicted timber production (m3/ha) at each cutting cycle (30 total) for each of the 4 scenarios.
+When there is not enough commercial timber left at the end of a cutting cycle to reach the desired logging intensity, the total production decreases (for example in the highIntensity and the lessCommonSpecies scenarios).

 ![](main_files/figure-html/illustr_vextReal_uncert-1.png)<!-- -->